Hampshire and Isle of Wight Constabulary: Investigations

-Within each PIC you will find specialist departments.
-These include rape investigation teams, child abuse units and major crime teams alongside the Investigation department (formerly CID).
+Each PIC includes specialist departments such as rape investigation teams, child abuse units and major crime teams alongside the Investigation department (formerly CID).

 This strand also contains special units that are set up to combat particular crime areas such as cyber crime or drug related violence (Operation Fortress).

 Joint Operations Unit (JOU)

 This section consists of the units that are shared with Thames Valley Police.
 These include the road policing units, training sections, firearms units and dog units of the two forces.
 The Joint Operations Unit is overseen by an assistant chief constable, who is a joint employee of both forces.

 Roads Policing Unit (RPU)

 The Roads Policing Unit patrol motorways and trunk roads across the two forces' areas.
 In Hampshire this is made up of large sections of the M3, all of the M27, the M271 and the M275 together with parts of the A3, A27, A31, A34 and A303.

 In addition to providing an emergency response to incidents on the road its work is directed towards reducing casualties and offending and in particular at disrupting the activities of travelling criminals.

 The unit operates from three bases in Hampshire: Havant (near the M27 and M275), Totton (near the M271 and M27) and Whitchurch (near the M3 & A34).

 As part of the programme of sharing resources (and thereby reducing costs) agreed between the two forces in late 2010, Hampshire's Roads Policing Unit commenced joint operations with Thames Valley Police's RPU in January 2012.
 The combined unit is overseen by the Joint Operations Unit.